-North-South through the City
+North-South Through the City

-If traveling from, say, Waterfall in the south, M1 would take you through Princes Highway, Acacia Rd, President Ave, The Grand Parade, General Holmes Dr, Southern Cross Dr, Eastern Distributor, Cahill Expressway, Sydney Harbour Tunnel, Warringah Freeway, Gore Hill Freeway and onto the Pacific Highway at Wahroonga.
+If traveling from, say, Waterfall in the south, M1 would take you through Princes Highway, Acacia Road, President Avenue, the Grand Parade, General Holmes Drive, Southern Cross Drive, Eastern Distributor, Cahill Expressway, Sydney Harbour Tunnel, Warringah Freeway, Gore Hill Freeway, and onto the Pacific Highway at Wahroonga.

-(Note that the Eastern Distributor and Sydney Harbour Tunnel are tollways.)
+Note that the Eastern Distributor and Sydney Harbour Tunnel are tollways.

 North-South Bypassing the City

-- With the completion of the Westlink M7 tollway route starts at the M5 intersection at Prestons southwest of Liverpool, then paralleling Walgrove Rd to the Great Western Highway, before heading north and east to then connect with the M2.
+The Westlink M7 tollway route starts at the M5 intersection at Prestons southwest of Liverpool, then paralleling Walgrove Road to the Great Western Highway, before heading north and east to then connect with the M2.

 - M1–Wahroonga in the north to Waterfall in the south through the Sydney Harbour Tunnel (or through Sydney Harbour Bridge)

-- M2–Milsons Point at the northern end of Sydney Harbour Bridge, running generally west and northwest through Castle Hill to Windsor
+- M2–Milsons Point at the northern end of Sydney Harbour Bridge, generally running west and northwest through Castle Hill to Windsor

 - M4–Sydney to Lapstone running west

 - M5–Sydney Airport to Campbelltown through Bankstown and Liverpool running west and southwest

-- M6 - Heathcote to Carlingford running roughly north
+- A6–Heathcote to Carlingford running roughly north

 - M7–Previously Casula to Wahroonga through Liverpool and Castle Hill; as Westlink M7, from the M5 intersection at Prestons to the M2 intersection at Baulkham Hills